 From day one, allied health courses are hands on.
 The completion of a master’s degree leads to professional accreditation.

-“The clinic at the Faculty of Health Sciences was a fantastic facility that really established that bridge between developing our skills and going onto clinical practice outside university.
+“The speech-language clinic on campus is a fantastic facility that really established that bridge between developing our skills and going onto clinical practice outside university.
 We’re able to connect with teachers who are front-line in practice.
 We get to meet with them in the classroom and ask them questions about treatments that they have been researching for years.
 I think what drives me to be able to come to work every single day is that I’m making families happy that their child which may not have been talking from a young age now has this abundance of words.
 To know that I was involved in that learning process is really fulfilling.”

 -Remona Mekdessi, Master of Speech Language Pathology graduate